ibexa/documentation-user/docs/personalization/recommendation_models.md

 ## Segments

-Segments allow to get personalized content suitable for particular users groups.
-They compute models based on segment attribute factor.
+With segments, you can get personalized content that is suitable for particular users groups.
+Segments compute models based on segment attribute factor.
-Information with user segment are provided in each event which comes from the tracking script.
+Information about user segment is provided in each event that comes from the tracking script.

 First, make sure you have [enabled personalization](https://doc.ibexa.co/en/latest/guide/personalization/enabling_personalization/#enable-personalization) and [configured item type tracking](https://doc.ibexa.co/en/latest/guide/personalization/recommendation_client/#set-up-item-type-tracking).